Jonas1312/cities-with-nice-weather/README.md

-We add a column for the continent code, might be useful later:
+We add a column for the continent code, which might be useful later:

 ```python